Balancingrock/SecureSockets/README.md

 # Installation

 SecureSockets is distributed as a SPM package.
 But it depends on the openSSL libraries.
-Therefore before attempting to install or use SecureSockets ___first___ install the openSSL libaries as detailed below.
-Note that SecureSockets currently uses openSSL 1.1.x.

-Note that the openSSL files are modified in the instructions below, so an existing openSSL install cannot be used!

-For the instructions in here, it will be assumed that openSSL is installed in a parallel project called `openssl` at the same level of the SecureSockets project.
-I.e like this:

-    ~/Documents/Projects/openssl/...
-    ~/Documents/Projects/SecureSockets/...
+To provide a positive user experience, the SecureSockets repository contains a version of openSSL compiled for MacOS 10.12.
+This allows the user of the package to simply clone & build the library.

+However this is not recommened.
+You should not trust the distributed version of openSSL but build your own from the original sources.

+Unfortunately an existing build of openSSL (for example from brew or macports) cannot be used.
+Some variadic functions need glue code so that Swift is able to call the (variadic) functions.
+This glue has to be added to the openSSL code as per instructions below.

+The instructions to build openSSL are included below.
+For now just go ahead and create a local clone, or use it as a dependency.
+Be sure to later replace the openSSL library with a build of your own.

 To create a local copy use the git clone command:

     $ git clone https://github.com/Swiftrien/SecureSockets
     $ cd SecureSockets
-    $ swift package update
     $ swift build

 ## Use without Xcode